Minimization of hypersurfaces: Minimization in higher dimensions

 so the only geometric condition we obtain is that there is a singular point.
 Again, if the reduction is a cone over a cubic curve, then $[0,1,1,1]$ applies as well.
 In addition, we can use for both $[0,1,2,2]$ and~$[0,2,2,3]$ that the singular point is `very singular' in the sense that the value of~$F$ at any lift of it is divisible by~$p^2$; the number of such points is uniformly bounded when neither $[0,0,0,1]$ nor~$[0,0,1,1]$ apply.
 See Section~\ref{S:cubsurf} below for details.

 For quartic surfaces, we have a similar situation.
 For the weight vectors $[0,2,3,6]$ and~$[0,3,5,9]$ (which both are in the minimal complete set), the multiplicity bounds are $(m_2,m_1,m_0) = (0,1,2)$ as above, and there are configurations for the reduced surface that contain one-parameter families of lines and singular points.
 For example, this is the case when the reduced surface is a union of two quadrics of rank $3$ or~$4$ (and at least one of the two is of rank~$3$ or split).

+Similar difficulties arise with cubic threefolds.
+For example, the weight vector $[0,2,2,2,3]$ is part of a minimal system of weights.
+We get thus the reduction of the threefold has a singular point.
+A refined analysis leads to a point in $\BP^4(\Q)$ such that a primitive integral representative satisfies the equation modulo $p^6$ and the gradient vanishes modulo $p^3$.
+As the singular locus of the chordal cubic $xzv - xu^2 - y^2v + 2yzu - z^3 \in \Q[x,y,z,u,v]$ is given by a rational normal curve of degree 4 with parametrization $t \mapsto [1 : t : t^2 : t^3 : t^4]$, it is not clear how to treat threefolds that are $p$-adically close to it in an efficient way.

-It is well possible that in cases like these, another weight vector applies or more stringent conditions can be obtained that depend on $F$ mod~$p^2$ (like in the cubic case), so that one can work around these potential difficulties.
+It is certainly possible that in cases like these, another weight vector applies or more stringent conditions can be obtained that depend on $F$ mod~$p^2$ (like in the cubic case) or involve higher derivatives, so that one can work around these potential difficulties.
 However, we will not attempt to follow this line in the present paper.
 Instead, we will focus on the case of cubic surfaces; we present a suitable algorithm in the next section.